alangunning/doc-ai-analysis-starter/docs/content/scripts-and-prompts.md

 ```
 Override the model with `--model` or `VALIDATE_MODEL`.

+Behind the scenes the script uploads both files using `client.files.create` and
+invokes `client.responses.create` with `input_file` attachments.
+This avoids
+token‑overflow issues on long documents.
+To reduce cost you can point
+`--model` to a smaller option like `openai/gpt-4o-mini`, or split the source
+into chunks and validate them separately.

 ## run_analysis.py
 Run a prompt definition against a Markdown document and save JSON output: